SamuelMaddox/personal-site/dev-notes/dev-environment/vscode-dev-environment-setup.md

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 For Windows Terminal it may be useful to add a few aliases after installing Oh My Zsh.
-One such alias may be similiar to the following; which should be added to the `~/.zshrc` file:
+One such alias may be similar to the following; which should be added to the `~/.zshrc` file:

 ```txt
 # Navigation Aliases
 alias winhome="cd /mnt/c/Users/Samuel"
 ```

-### Step 2b - Instructions for Mac Terminal
+#### Step 2b - Instructions for Mac Terminal

 In the Mac Terminal enter the following command: